9393

 To ensure that the deal is risk-free, here is a quick checklist to follow:

-You can do that with the service called Wayback Machine.
+You can do that with the service called Wayback Machine or choose between Wayback Machine alternatives.
 It is a historical archive that maintains snapshots of the entire webpage history.
 The service shows what a webpage and its content looked like at some point in the past.
 So, you will easily check if a domain was scammed and find out what type of content was hosted under its name.

 This step is crucially important as it lets you avoid unpleasant surprises.
 Say, the previous domain owner was selling low-quality products – hence, if you purchase their domain, you will have to deal with his irritated customers.